 At the time of hire, all employees must complete the Employment Eligibility Verification Form (Form I9) and present documents to verify identity and employment authorization.
 Employees whose immigration status, employment authorization, or employment authorization documents have expired must present new documents that show current employment authorization.
 Employees should file the necessary application or petition sufficiently in advance to ensure that they maintain continuous employment authorization or valid employment authorization documents.
 Contact Human Resources if you have any questions regarding reverification of employment authorization.
+Failure to verify employment authorization may result in termination.

-Searches and Alcohol/Drug Testing

-Policies CQ, DHE
+Searches and Alcohol/Drug Testing Policies CQ, DHE

-Non-Investigatory searches in the workplace, including accessing an employee's desk, file cabinets, District-owned technology resources or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
+Non-investigatory searches in the workplace, including accessing an employee's desk, file cabinets, district-owned technology resources or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
 Therefore, employees are hereby notified that there is no legitimate expectation of privacy in those places.
-In addition, the District reserves the right to conduct searches when there is reasonable suspicion to believe a search will uncover evidence of work-related misconduct.
+In addition, the district reserves the right to conduct searches when there is reasonable suspicion to believe a search will uncover evidence of work-related misconduct.
 Such an investigatory search may include drug and alcohol testing if the suspected violation relates to drug or alcohol use.
-The District may search the employee, the employee's personal items, work areas, lockers, and private vehicles parked on District premises or work sites used for District business.
-Searches that reveal a violation of the District's standards of conduct may result in disciplinary action.
+The district may search the employee, the employee's personal items, work areas, including district-owned technology resources, lockers, and private vehicles parked on District premises or work sites used for district business.
+Disciplinary action, up to and including termination, may result if an employee refuses to submit to testing or is found to violate district policy.